 Ms. Lee has been teaching art at the Lake Tahoe School since 2004.
 “I love to watch children discover the possibilities of art and I feel it is very important to foster their natural creativity.”
 An accomplished muralist, she also has a background in mediums such as printmaking, acrylics, watercolors, and papermaking (to name just a few!).
 Ms. Lee is an outdoor enthusiast and gains much of her inspiration from her natural surroundings of the Lake Tahoe region.

-Stephanie Mancuso, 6th Grade Math, Elem.
-Math Coordinator
+Stephanie Mancuso, 6th Grade Humanities, Middle School Math Teacher, Elementary Math Coordinator

 BS Education – University of Nevada Reno